ccallawa/alyvix_doc/install.rst

 .. topic:: System Requirements

-   You should check that you can meet the following requirements before installing Alyvix.
+   You should check that you can meet the following requirements before installing Alyvix:

 .. rst-class:: bignums-xxl

 #.
 Hardware

-   * One virtual or physical machines, exclusively dedicated to running Alyvix test cases
+   * One virtual or physical machine, exclusively dedicated to running Alyvix test cases
    * An internet connection
    * Screen color depth:  24-bit RGB or 32-bit RGBA

 #.
 Software

-   * OS: Windows 64-bit 10, 8, 7, Server 2012 or Server 2016
+   * OS: **Windows 64-bit** 10, 8, 7, Server 2012 or Server 2016
    * 32-bit versions of Windows are :warn:`not` compatible with Alyvix.